documentcloud/underscore-contrib/docs/underscore.object.selectors.js.md

 **Signature:** `_.hasPath(obj:Object, ks:String|Array)`

 Returns a boolean indicating whether there is a property at the path described by the keys given.
-Keys may be given as an array or as a dot-separated string.
+Keys may be given as an array of key names or as a single string using JavaScript property access notation.

 ```javascript
 var countries = {